Susan Sadlowski Garza

-Susan Sadlowski Garza is a member of the Chicago City Council serving as Alderman for the 10th ward.
+Susan Sadlowski Garza is a former member of the Chicago City Council serving as the alderman for the 10th ward.
 The 10th ward is located on Chicago's southeast side and includes East Side, Hegewisch, Jeffrey Manor, South Chicago and South Deering.
 She initially assumed office after defeating Rahm Emanuel ally John Pope in the 2015 election.
 During the 2019–23 term, she was selected to be the chair of the Chicago City Council Progressive Reform Caucus.

 Early life, education and personal life

 The daughter of union activist Edward Sadlowski, Sadlowski Garza was born in 1959 at University of Chicago Medical Center in Hyde Park and raised on the southeast side of Chicago.
 She attended Jane Addams Elementary School and George Washington High School.
 She then went on to attend Western Illinois University for one year before dropping out.
 At age 19, she married David Martino with whom she had one son.
 They divorced two years later.

 In 1996, she married Raul Garza.
 She graduated from Governors State University with a bachelor's degree and later from Concordia University with a master of counselling.
 She became a school counselor at Jane Addams Elementary School and joined the Chicago Teachers Union where she eventually became an area Vice President.